 This Bliss state we find when we are totally connected within and around us, is what we desire to maintain.
 We are fully present and experiencing life at its fullest.

 Love your journey

-These tools or 8 Limbs of Yoga, are a guide for our personal journey to Bliss.
+These tools or 8 Limbs of Yoga, are a guide for our personal journey to living with intention and maintaining a Bliss-state.
 Make it your own and please empower other’s to also make it their own.
 One size doesn’t fit all.

-Please feel free to reach out if you have any questions – I always love to hear from you!
+Please reach out if you have any questions – I always love to hear from you!